 Use this network assessment checklist for managed services providers (MSPs) to help move leads through the sales funnel.

 1Open their eyes

-Prospects that have never used managed services may have built a network to meet their changing needs over time, but never considered ways to optimize performance, retire outdated devices, or take the proper measures to keep devices.
+Prospects that have never used managed services may have built a network to meet their changing needs over time but never considered ways to optimize performance, retire outdated devices, or take the proper measures to keep devices.

-A network assessment tool can generate a report, sometimes in less than an hour, which shows issues or vulnerabilities with a prospect’s network.
-Network assessment tools don’t require the installation of an agent, so it’s possible to start a scan the morning of your meeting (with the permission and appropriate information from the prospect) and have a report to take with you that you can share with decision makers.
+A network assessment can generate a report, sometimes in less than an hour, which shows issues or vulnerabilities with a prospect’s network.
+Network assessment tools don’t require the installation of an agent, so it’s possible to start a scan the morning of your meeting (with the permission and appropriate information from the prospect) and have a report to take with you that you can share with the decision-makers.
 You may choose to offer this scan at a minimal cost or free of charge.

 2Prove you’re smarter than the competition

 The network assessment report you provide can materially differentiate your business from the prospect’s current provider.

 3Take a consultative approach using network assessment tools

 You can also establish priorities for the issues you uncover, explaining the risk associated with each one and how you would approach handling them over time in a budget-friendly manner, which may open the door to a managed services contract.

 4Sell deeper into existing accounts

 5Create accurate quotes